garethtdavies/zqw-docs/docs/faq.md

 ### Can I use a custom fee?

-Yes, though it is adviced to use the default 0.0001 fee to prevent your transactions from being distinguishable you may override this behaviour in the app [**Options**](#).
+Yes, though it is adviced to use the default 0.0001 fee to prevent your transactions from being distinguishable you may override this behaviour in the app [**Options**](/using-zec-qt-wallet/#zeq-qt-wallet-options).

-# What's the difference between transparent, Sprout and Sapling addresses?
+### What's the difference between Transparent, Sprout and Sapling addresses?

 Transparent addresses start with a **t** prefix and are transparent like Bitcoin and offer no privacy properties.
 Sprout addressess have a **zc** prefix and are the first generation of shielded addresses.
 Sprout addresses have been superseeded by Sapling address which have a **zs** prefix.
 While Sprout addresses may still be used it is recommended to use Sapling addresses due to the massive performance improvements (link).
 To move funds between Sprout and Sapling addresses see the turnstile (link).